 That version validated two things fast: people wanted AI-generated insights from their journal entries, and they wanted to write using tools they already had.
 It also revealed something we didn't expect: users preferred WhatsApp over email, and many wanted to journal by voice rather than text.
 That insight reshaped the product.

 With the concept validated, we built the iOS app.
 The core loop stayed simple: submit an entry (voice or text, via WhatsApp, email, or the app), and receive weekly and monthly AI-powered recaps with personalized insights, themes, and action items.
-We added goal-setting and reminders as users asked for ways to go deeper.

 I designed everything: the logo, the visual identity (monochromatic, black and white, a handwritten logotype that nods to real journals), the interaction design, and a lightweight design system I built from scratch after realizing that adapting an existing system was slower than starting fresh.